thinlizzy/Caya/HOWTO.md

 };
 ```

-The `run` function is passed the `dt` parameter and reports back whether or not the timer has ticked.
+The `run` function advances the timer state and reports back whether or not the timer has ticked.
 Alternatively, you can ignore the return value and check whether the timer has ticked or not by accessing the `ticked` property.

 You can use the `reset` function to reset the timer back to initial state:
 ```JavaScript